 Make sure all your equipment is VERY clean – Making mayonnaise isn’t hard, but it’s easy for it to go wrong if the food processor or equipment you’re using has any leftover grease spots, or isn’t really clean.
 Inspect it well by eye.

 Add flavorings at the end – Aside from salt and ground mustard at the beginning, do not add other flavorings until the end, after the mayonnaise has been fully made.
-Then you can blitz in herbs, or sriracha, or whatever other flavorings you’d like.
+Then you can blitz in fresh herbs, or sriracha, or whatever other flavorings you’d like.

 Step by Step Guide: